 Agricultural land restrictions do not apply to projects located on land that was re-zoned for non-agricultural use as of October 1, 2009.

-Rooftop solar PV prices are intended to encourage the development of solar PV projects on existing permanent buildings, such as schools, commercial buildings, condominiums and small businesses that have walls, a roof, and a permanent foundation.
+Rooftop solar panel prices are intended to encourage the development of solar panel projects on existing permanent buildings, such as schools, commercial buildings, condominiums and small businesses that have walls, a roof, and a permanent foundation.